Kennedy Compound

-The Kennedy Compound consists of three houses on 6 acre of waterfront property on Cape Cod along Nantucket Sound in Hyannis Port, Massachusetts, in the United States.
-It was once the home of Joseph P. Kennedy, an American businessman, investor, politician, and U.S. ambassador to the United Kingdom; his wife, Rose; and their children, including U.S. President John F. Kennedy and U.S. Senators Robert F. Kennedy and Edward M. Kennedy.
+The Kennedy Compound consists of three houses on 6 acre of waterfront property in Hyannis Port, Massachusetts on Cape Cod.
+It was once the home of Joseph P. Kennedy Sr., an American businessman, investor, and diplomat; his wife, Rose; and their nine children, including U.S. President and Senator John F. Kennedy and U.S. Senators Robert F. Kennedy and Edward M. Kennedy.
 As an adult, the youngest son, Edward, lived in his parents' house, and it was his primary residence from 1982 until he died of brain cancer at the compound, in August 2009.

+Purchased in 1928, the compound became the place that the Kennedy family associated most with home.

-John F. Kennedy used the compound as a base for his successful 1960 U.S. presidential campaign and later as a summer White House and presidential retreat, until his assassination in November 1963.
+John F. Kennedy used the compound as a base for his successful 1960 U.S. presidential campaign and later as a "Summer White House" and presidential retreat.
 In 2012, the main house was donated to the Edward M. Kennedy Institute for the United States Senate.
-As of 2020, Robert Kennedy's widow Ethel lives in their home adjacent to the main house.

 History

-In 1926 Joseph P. Kennedy rented a summer cottage at 50 Marchant Avenue in Hyannis Port.
-Two years later, he purchased the structure, which had been erected in 1904, and enlarged and remodeled it to suit his growing family's needs.
-In and around this house, their nine children spent their summers, acquiring a lifelong interest in sailing and other competitive activities.
+In 1926, Joseph P. Kennedy Sr. rented a summer cottage at 50 Marchant Avenue in Hyannis Port.
+Two years later, he purchased the structure, which had been erected in 1904 as Malcolm Cottage for original owner Beulah Malcolm, and enlarged and remodeled it to suit his growing family's needs.
+In and around this house, their nine children spent their summers and early autumns, acquiring a lifelong interest in sailing and other competitive activities.
+The Kennedys previously spent their summers at a cottage on Nantasket Beach in Hull, Massachusetts (where Joseph Jr. was born in 1915).
+During the mid-1920s, the Kennedys explored purchasing a home in Cohasset, Massachusetts, but when Joe Sr. applied for membership at the exclusive Cohasset Country Club, he was denied.
+Historian Doris Kearns Goodwin wrote that in Cohasset, "Irish Catholics were still looked down upon by the reigning Protestant (WASP) establishment".
+Joseph Sr., who had connections with the members at the Hyannisport Golf Club, was accepted in spite of it being another "Yankee stronghold".
+It was a deciding factor for Joseph Sr. to purchase a house in the seaside village.
+In 1941, the Hyannis Port home became the family's primary (legal) residence.

 In 1956, John bought a smaller home of his own at 111 Irving Avenue,(41.6308°N 70.3035°W) not far from his father's home.
-In 1959 Edward acquired the residence at 28 Marchant Avenue (41.63°N 70.303°W) adjacent to the other two but in 1961 sold it to Robert and his wife Ethel.
+In 1959, Edward acquired the residence at 28 Marchant Avenue (41.63°N 70.303°W) adjacent to the other two, but in 1961 sold it to Robert and his wife Ethel.
 Edward lived in the main house at the compound until his death.

-Current residence

-In 2019, one of Robert Kennedy's granddaughters, 22-year-old Saoirse Kennedy Hill (daughter of Kennedy's daughter Courtney), died of an overdose in a residence at the compound, where her grandmother Ethel Kennedy lives.